SolraBizna/advent_2023/README.md

 I actually placed sort of high on the leaderboard this time.
 Probably because this puzzle is unusual compared to other AOC puzzles, and so folks with extensive libraries of AOC-tailored code are at a disadvantage.
 My result was also not entirely unmaintainable, although it is really not structured well for testing, and... ugh, that O(n²) bit, I am not proud of.

+# Puzzle 4

+Day 4 penance sketch: pending.

+Uneventful.
+I'm not thrilled about needing a mut for part 2.